 If you really commit to a steady coconut oil ritual for your nails, it may only take a few weeks for you to feel (and see) a noticeable difference.
 Below, find our top coconut oil picks.

-Add it to your morning smoothie or slather on your cuticles—either way, this coconut oil will douse dry, brittle nails with the hydration they need to thrive.
+Add it to your morning smoothie or slather on your cuticles—either way, this coconut oil promises to douse dry, brittle nails with the hydration they need to thrive.